Last Updated: 5/22/23 | May 22nd, 2023

-Your accommodation is “closed”
+2. Your accommodation is “closed”

 And while this seems like a scam no one could possibly fall for, people do.
 I’ve been in many cabs where they insist my hostel has been closed for months.

 A note on taxis: In this smartphone era, we have our power back.
-We’re no longer helpless, because we can look on a map and see the actual correct route.
+We’re no longer helpless because we can look on a map and see the actual correct route.
 I like to look on Google Maps and see what the best route is.
 If it looks like they aren’t taking it, I’ll usually point to the map and insist they go that way.
-(I left a taxicab in Bangkok recently because he tried to pull a fast one on me by taking a longer route.)
+(I once left a taxicab in Bangkok because he tried to pull a fast one on me by taking a longer route.)

-The shell game
+3. The shell game

 I see this one all the time — how people fall for it I’ll never know.
 It’s such an old and obvious scam.
 It’s in movies, for heaven’s sake!
 You’ll see people on the street playing a card game (sometimes known as three-card Monte) or hiding a ball in a cup and someone guessing where it is and winning money.
 Then you decide to play — and you win!
 Thinking this is great, you bet more money…and then you lose — and lose again and again.

 Don’t get suckered into this con.
 Remember, the house always wins!

-“Come in for tea and help me write a letter!”
+4. “Come in for tea and help me write a letter!”

-While in Morocco, someone tried this one on me.
+While in Morocco, someone tried this travel scam on me.
 I was walking out of a convenience store when a guy struck up a conversation.
-Finding I was from NYC, he said he had a cousin who lived there (the first giveaway) and wanted to know if I could come to his shop to write a postcard for him (the second giveaway).
+Finding out I was from NYC, he said he had a cousin who lived there (the first giveaway) and wanted to know if I could come to his shop to write a postcard for him (the second giveaway).

 To avoid this, don’t follow people to a second location or believe they suddenly have a cousin who happens to live exactly where you do!

-Free bracelets/rosemary/anything they can put on you
+5. Free bracelets/rosemary/anything they can put on you

 In this scam, common in Europe, a friendly person will approach you for a quick chat, then place a bracelet around your wrist or hat on your head, or give you a little sprig of rosemary.
 Once you have it on your person, they will demand money.
 When you refuse, they will begin to cause a scene in the hopes you would rather give them some money than be embarrassed.